PNG JPG BMP TIFF PPT

 PM> Install-Package Aspose.Slides.Cpp

-How to Create PPT Files Charts in C++
+How to Create Charts in PPT Files Using C++

-A basic document charting with Aspose.Slides for C++ APIs can be done with just few lines of code.
+You can create a basic chart with Aspose.Slides for C++ in just a few lines of code.

-4. Set the index of chart data sheet.
+4. Set the index of the chart data sheet.

 5. Get the chart data workbook.